scoopxx/scoopxx.github.io/content/posts/rl-intro.md

 ---
-title: "Introduction to Reinforcement Learning"
+title: "An Introduction to Reinforcement Learning using Cliff Walking Problem"
-date: 2025-03-03
+date: 2025-04-10
 draft: true
 ShowToc: true
 TocOpen: true
-tags: ["Reinforcement Learning"]
+tags: ["Reinforcement Learning", "Monte Carlo", "Dynamic Programming", "Temporal Difference"]
 ---

-## 1. Intuition
+## 1. Getting Started with Reinforcement Learning

-I've been interested in Reinforcement Learning (RL) for a while, especially following the recent advancements in LLM post-training using RL.
-However, the mathematical concepts and various notions used in RL differ significantly from those in supervised learning, which can feel strange or confusing for beginners like myself.
-For instance, in traditional machine learning, we typically discuss `model`, `data`, and `loss function`.
-In contrast, RL introduces terms like `on-policy`, `reward`, `model-free`, and `agent`.
+I've been fascinated by Reinforcement Learning (RL) for some time, particularly after seeing its recent successes in refining Large Language Models (LLMs) through post-training.
+However, diving into RL can feel like entering a different world compared to supervised learning.
+The core concepts, mathematical notation, and terminology—terms like `on-policy`, `off-policy`, `reward`, `value function`, `model-free`, and `agent`—often seem unfamiliar and initially confusing for newcomers like me, who are more accustomed to the standard machine learning vocabulary of `model`, `data`, and `loss function`.

-Recently, I finally found some spare time to delve into RL, and fortunately, Richard Sutton's book, *Reinforcement Learning: An Introduction*, is surprisingly intuitive, even for RL beginners.
-I want to summarize and share my learnings here.
+Recently, I dedicated time to exploring RL more deeply.
+I was pleasantly surprised to find Richard Sutton and Andrew Barto's book, *Reinforcement Learning: An Introduction*, remarkably accessible, even for beginners.
+This post aims to summarize and share some fundamental concepts I've learned.

-In this article, I aim to explain some of the basic concepts and elements of RL.
-I will address the RL problem of `cliff walking` using three classes of methods: 1.
-Dynamic Programming, 2.
-Monte Carlo Methods, and 3.
-Temporal-Difference Learning.
-This discussion primarily covers content from chapters 1-6 of Sutton & Barto's book.
+In this article, we'll cover the basic elements of RL and explore the `Cliff Walking` problem—a classic RL task—using three foundational approaches:
+1.  **Dynamic Programming (DP)**
+2.  **Monte Carlo (MC) Methods**
+3.  **Temporal-Difference (TD) Learning**

+This discussion is primarily based on Chapters 1 through 6 of Sutton & Barto's book.

-## 2. Introduction of Reinforcement Learning
+## 2. What is Reinforcement Learning?

-Why is RL necessary when we already have supervised and unsupervised learning?
-How does RL differ from these methods?
+With established paradigms like supervised and unsupervised learning, why do we need RL?
+How does it stand apart?

-According to [Wikipedia](https://en.wikipedia.org/wiki/Machine_learning), **Machine Learning** involves statistical algorithms that can learn from data and generalize to unseen data.
-Suppose we have data $X$ and its training sample $x_i$; we aim to learn the distribution of $X$.
+**Machine Learning**, as defined by [Wikipedia](https://en.wikipedia.org/wiki/Machine_learning), centers on algorithms that learn patterns from data ($X$) and generalize to new, unseen data.
+The goal is often to understand the underlying distribution of $X$ or predict outcomes based on it.

-- In supervised learning, the data consists of pairs $<x_i, y_i>$, and we aim to learn the distribution $p(y | x)$.
-For example, in image classification, given an image $x$, we predict its label $y$.
-Viewing GPT as a special case of supervised learning, it predicts the next token given a text sequence's previous tokens.
+-   **Supervised Learning**: Learns from labeled data, typically pairs of input features and corresponding outputs $<x_i, y_i>$.
+The objective is to learn a mapping function or the conditional probability distribution $p(y | x)$.
+Examples include image classification (predicting a label $y$ for an image $x$) and sequence prediction tasks like those performed by GPT models (predicting the next token based on previous tokens).

-- In unsupervised learning, the data consists of input features $x_i$ without associated labels.
-The goal is to learn the underlying structure or distribution of the data.
-Unsupervised learning is used when we want to explore the data's inherent patterns without predefined categories.

-- In reinforcement learning, the input $x$ is dynamic and evolves over time, unlike in supervised learning where $x_i$ and $y_i$ are static pairs, or in unsupervised learning where we only deal with $x_i$.
-Reinforcement learning focuses on learning a policy $\pi(a | s)$ that maps situations (states) to actions through direct interaction with the environment over time.
-This temporal aspect is crucial because the agent's actions influence future states and rewards.
+-   **Unsupervised Learning**: Works with unlabeled data, consisting only of input features $x_i$.
+The goal is to uncover hidden structures, patterns, or distributions within the data itself, without predefined categories or outcomes.
+Clustering and dimensionality reduction are common examples.

+-   **Reinforcement Learning**: Differs significantly because it deals with learning optimal behaviors through interaction within a dynamic environment over time.
+Unlike supervised learning with static $<x_i, y_i>$ pairs or unsupervised learning focusing solely on $x_i$, RL involves an **agent** learning a **policy** $\\pi(a | s)$.
+This policy maps situations (**states**, $s$) to **actions** ($a$).
+The agent learns by receiving feedback (**rewards**) from the **environment** based on its actions, influencing future states and subsequent rewards.
+The temporal dimension and the agent's active role in shaping its experience are key distinctions.

-For example, consider a self-driving car navigating through traffic.
-In this scenario, the car must continuously decide on actions (accelerate, brake, turn) based on the current state (traffic conditions, road layout).
-Supervised learning would struggle here because it requires predefined labels for each possible scenario, which is impractical.
-Reinforcement learning, however, allows the car to learn optimal driving strategies by interacting with the environment and receiving feedback (rewards) based on its actions.
+Consider a self-driving car navigating traffic.
+The car (agent) must constantly make decisions (accelerate, brake, turn - actions) based on its current situation (traffic, road conditions - state).
+Supervised learning struggles here because creating labeled data for every conceivable driving scenario is impractical.
+RL provides a framework for the car to learn effective driving strategies by directly interacting with its environment (simulated or real) and learning from the consequences (rewards or penalties) of its actions.

-### 2.1 Components of RL
+### 2.1 Core Components of RL

-Reinforcement learning models interactions in games or strategies.
-There are two entities in an RL system:
+RL problems model the interaction between two main entities:

 ![Agent Environment Interaction](/images/ae1.png)

 -   **Agent**: The learner and decision-maker.
+It perceives the environment's state and chooses actions.
-- **Environment**: Everything outside the agent that it interacts with.
+-   **Environment**: Everything external to the agent with which it interacts.
+It responds to the agent's actions by changing its state and providing rewards.

-There are three types of interactions between the agent and environment:
-- **Action**: An action the agent takes to interact with the environment.
-- **State**: A representation of the environment, altered by actions.
-- **Reward**: The environment's response to the agent based on its state.

-A sequence of interactions is:
+The interaction unfolds through a sequence of discrete time steps:

-- At time $t$, the environment's state is $s_t$, providing reward $r_t$.
+1. At time $t$, the agent observes the environment's state $s_t$.
-- Based on $s_t$ and $r_t$, the agent takes action $a_t$.
+2. Based on $s_t$, the agent selects an action $a_t$ according to its policy.
-- As a result of $a_t$, the state changes to $s_{t+1}$, providing reward $r_{t+1}$.
+3. The environment transitions to a new state $s_{t+1}$ as a result of action $a_t$.
+4. The environment provides a reward $r_{t+1}$ to the agent, indicating the immediate consequence of the transition.

-The goal of an RL system is to learn a strategy that enables the agent to make the best action at each step to maximize rewards.
-An agent is characterized by three components:
+This cycle repeats.
+The **goal** of the RL agent is typically to learn a policy that maximizes the **cumulative reward** over the long run.

-- **Policy**: The strategy the agent uses to determine its next action.
-- **Value Function**: A function the agent uses to evaluate its current state.
-- **Model**: The way the environment interacts with the agent, defining how the environment operates.
+An RL agent's behavior and learning process are often characterized by three key components:

+-   **Policy ($\pi$)**: The agent's strategy or behavior function.
+It dictates how the agent chooses actions based on the observed state. $a_t \sim \pi(\cdot|s_t)$.
+-   **Value Function ($V$ or $Q$)**: A prediction of future rewards.
+It estimates how good it is for the agent to be in a particular state ($V(s)$) or to take a specific action in a state ($Q(s, a)$), assuming the agent follows a certain policy thereafter.
+Value functions are crucial for evaluating policies and guiding action selection towards maximizing cumulative reward.
+-   **Model (Optional)**: The agent's internal representation of how the environment works.
+A model predicts what the next state and reward will be given a current state and action. $P(s_{t+1}, r_{t+1} | s_t, a_t)$.
+Agents that use a model are called **model-based**, while those that learn directly from experience without building an explicit model are **model-free**.

-#### 2.1.1 Policy
+#### 2.1.1 Policy ($\pi$)

-A policy maps the current state $s_t$ to action $a_t$.
-It can be deterministic or stochastic:
+The policy defines the agent's way of behaving at a given time.
+Mathematically, it's a mapping from perceived states to actions to be taken when in those states.

-- **Stochastic Policy**: The result is a distribution from which the agent samples its action.
+-   **Stochastic Policy**: Outputs a probability distribution over actions.
+The agent samples an action from this distribution.

-  $\pi(a_{t} | s_{t}) = p(a = a_t | s=s_t)$
+    $\pi(a | s) = P(A_t = a | S_t = s)$
+    This is common during learning to encourage exploration.

-- **Deterministic Policy**: The result is a specific action; for a given state, the agent executes a specific action.
+-   **Deterministic Policy**: Directly outputs a specific action for each state.

-  $a_{t} = \text{argmax}\ \pi(a|s_t)$
+    $a_t = \pi(s_t)$
+    Often, the goal is to learn an optimal deterministic policy.

 #### 2.1.2 Value Function